Advisors – East Broad Campus:

 Progression and Graduation

-1. In order to progress through and graduate from the Realtime Reporting Program, you must
+1. In order to progress through and graduate from the Court Reporting Program, you must

-progress through the required Realtime Reporting curriculum (including both technical and general education courses) in the proper sequence
+progress through the required Court Reporting curriculum (including both technical and general education courses) in the proper sequence

-2. attain a grade of "C" (70%) or higher in each required Realtime Reporting course at the time prescribed in the curriculum format;
+2. attain a grade of "C" (70%) or higher in each required Court Reporting course at the time prescribed in the curriculum format;

 3. attain a grade of "C" (70%) or higher in each course specifically required by NCRA/CASE (those with an asterisk) no later than the semester specified in the curriculum format;